akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/README.md

 # 🔧 **Tools Used**

-- **Python** was used to categorize each Facebook post for analysis.
+- **Python** was used to categorize each Facebook post for analysis and create some vizualizations.
 - **Excel** was used for data visualization and exploratory data analysis.

 # 🧾 **Categorization of the Dataset**